 If you don't want to spend too much time running around on the cold and wet roads in winter you can swap some of your running training time out for cross training.
 Activities such as swimming, cycling and football all help keep your fitness levels up and you may find it fun to switch everything up a little.

 5. Follow a plan

 Following a plan helps you to keep on track with your training.
-This is because following a plan means you don't have to think about how far and what sort of run to do only to change it in the morning because you aren't really feeling it.
-When you follow a plan you know which run you are doing and when and this can really help keep you on track with your running training so that when summer rolls around again you are ready to set all new PBs.
+This is because following a plan means you don't have to think about how far and what sort of run to do - the work is done for you.
+This will keep you on track with your training so that when summer rolls around again, you are ready to set all new PBs.